 In 1819, Benjamin Burtt tied the knot with Elizabeth Crouse, a Loyalist Philip Crouse’s daughter, establishing their home six kilometers from the Keswick River in Smiths Corner.
 Their progeny, Benjamin R. Burtt, introduced the inaugural Burtt’s Store to the community between 1861 and 1871.
 Early on, it was commonplace for patrons to exchange eggs for groceries.
 Subsequently, he amplified his retail establishment by adding a post office.

 In the 1880s, a significant shift occurred as the nearby railroad transitioned from narrow to standard gauge, reducing shipping costs and consequently amplifying the sale of local timber products.
 Railroad stations emerged as gateways to local communities, often distanced considerably from the existing community centers.
 Due to the nearby Cardigan Settlement’s influence, Cardigan Station was established in Smiths Corner, roughly 16 kilometers away.

 By the 1890s, the reins of Burtt’s Store were held by Elwood Burtt, Benjamin and Elizabeth Burtt’s grandson.
 In addition to managing the store, he also owned Burtt’s Sawmill, the town’s largest employer, with a workforce of up to sixty men.

-By taking over the Burtt’s Store business, Elwood naturally took over the responsibility of the local post office.
-Running the post office was a profitable endeavor because it brought people into his store.
-In 1893, when the Canadian government was formally organizing a nationwide postal system, Elwood Burtt arranged for his Burtt’s Store to be selected as the official post office location for the community and, more importantly, for himself to be the official postmaster.
+Elwood’s takeover of Burtt’s Store also brought along the stewardship of the local post office, a profitable venture as it drove footfall to his store.
+In 1893, as the Canadian government formalized a nationwide postal system, Elwood ensured that his store was chosen as the official post office for the community, appointing himself as the official postmaster.